 Elisabeth had originally been betrothed to Philip's son, Carlos, but political complications unexpectedly necessitated marriage to Philip.
 Her relationship with her troubled stepson Carlos was warm and friendly.
-Despite reports of his progressively bizarre behavior, Carlos was always kind and gentle to Elisabeth.
+Despite reports of his progressively bizarre behaviour, Carlos was always kind and gentle to Elisabeth.

-Philip's son and heir Don Carlos was wild and unpredictable in his behavior.
+Philip's son and heir Don Carlos were wild and unpredictable in his behaviour.
 He harboured a strong dislike to the Duke of Alba, who became the commander of Philip's forces in the Netherlands, a position that had been promised to him.
 Carlos also began to exhibit an antipathy towards his father, whose murder, according to Carlos' confessor, he supposedly contemplated.
 In the autumn of 1567.
 Carlos made preparations to flee to the Netherlands.
 However, Don Juan of Austria, Phillip's illegitimate half-brother, informed Phillip of his plans and in January 1568 Don Carlos was arrested and placed in solitary confinement on his father's orders.
 He died in isolation six months later.
 It was later claimed that he was poisoned on the orders of King Philip, although modern historians feel that Carlos died of natural causes.
 He grew very thin and developed eating disorders during his imprisonment, alternating self-starvation with heavy binges.

 Elisabeth suffered a miscarriage on 3 October 1568, and died the same day, along with her newborn daughter.
 After her death, her mother Catherine de' Medici offered her younger daughter Margaret as a bride for Philip, but Philip declined the offer, because he thought it was against Biblical and Canon Law to marry the sister of a deceased wife.
-He married for a fourth time to his niece, Anna of Austria, the daughter of his sister Maria of Spain and the Holy Roman Emperor Maximilian II, who had once been considered as a bride for his son, Don Carlos .
+He married for a fourth time to his niece, Anna of Austria, the daughter of his sister Maria of Spain and the Holy Roman Emperor Maximilian II, who had once been considered as a bride for his son, Don Carlos.Anne of Austria

 (i) Ferdinand, Prince of Asturias (4 December 1571 - 18 October 1578), died young